zidansec/CloudPeler/README.md

 ## OsintSec - Information Gathering Intelligence

-> Simple open source for further penetration, this tool is able to visualize network from Domain, IP, Email and more.
+> Simple tools for further penetration, this tool is able to visualize network from Domain, IP, Email and more.

 - https://osinthreat.herokuapp.com/